4383/deprecacheck/README.md

 wrapt==1.12.1
 ```

-Also you can retrieve all the packages informations by passing the `--details`
-option:
+### infos

+Wardoff allow you to retrieve infos of all your requirements.
+It will provide
+a similar output than `pip freeze` but it will only print requirements
+related the given package.

+Examples

 ```sh
 $ wardoff-freeze oslo.cache --details